MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-r2dbc-with-azure-postgresql.md

 ---
-title: Use Spring Data R2DBC with Azure Database for MySQL
+title: Use Spring Data R2DBC with Azure Database for PostgreSQL
-description: Learn how to use Spring Data R2DBC with an Azure Database for MySQL database.
+description: Learn how to use Spring Data R2DBC with an Azure Database for PostgreSQL database.
 documentationcenter: java
 ms.date: 03/18/2020
-ms.service: mysql
+ms.service: PostgreSQL
 ms.tgt_pltfrm: multiple
 ms.author: judubois
 ms.topic: article
 ---

-# Use Spring Data R2DBC with Azure Database for MySQL
+# Use Spring Data R2DBC with Azure Database for PostgreSQL

-This topic demonstrates creating a sample application that uses [Spring Data R2DBC](https://spring.io/projects/spring-data-r2dbc) to store and retrieve information in [Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/) by using the R2DBC implementation for MySQL from the [r2dbc-mysql GitHub repository](https://github.com/mirromutth/r2dbc-mysql).
+This topic demonstrates creating a sample application that uses [Spring Data R2DBC](https://spring.io/projects/spring-data-r2dbc) to store and retrieve information in [Azure Database for PostgreSQL](https://docs.microsoft.com/azure/mysql/) by using the R2DBC implementation for MySQL from the [r2dbc-mysql GitHub repository](https://github.com/mirromutth/r2dbc-mysql).

 [R2DBC](https://r2dbc.io/) brings reactive APIs to traditional relational databases.
 You can use it with Spring WebFlux to create fully reactive Spring Boot applications that use non-blocking APIs.
 It provides better scalability than the classic "one thread per connection" approach.